ss569768/Linux-more-cache/README.md

-Put in /etc/sysctl.d to enable more cache
+Put the file in /etc/sysctl.d to enable more cache